Skip to main content

 Without these IP addresses, the transfer of information would not be possible.

-There are two versions of IP addresses commonly used on the internet: IPv4 and IPv6.
+There are two versions of IP addresses used on the internet: IPv4 and IPv6.

 Express IPv4 addresses as a set of four dotted decimal numbers, while representing IPv6 addresses by eight groups of four hexadecimal digits separated by colons.